-You may be deciding whether to add vegan clothes to your lifestyle change, and I certainly applaud you taking the time to think it over.
+You may be deciding whether to add vegan clothes and shoes to your lifestyle change, and I certainly applaud you taking the time to think it over.
 While many people come to a plant-based diet solely for the health benefits, after time, many of those people realize that using animals for food and clothing is not ethical.

 Most people evolve into choosing vegan clothing rather than completely throwing everything they used to own out and buying new stuff right away.
 When you start looking for leather, wool, and other animal products in your clothes, are there any options left?

 I hope this will serve as a guide to help you find cruelty-free clothing.
 As with buying vegan food, when you search for vegan clothing, you need to get good at reading labels, which can either be on the back of the neck or the inside side seam for a shirt, and typically on the inside back label in pants.
-Scroll through this list to find out about each material:

 I commonly have people say, "Why can't you wear wool?
 It doesn't kill an animal to cut it off."